-Professor Yoo joined the Berkeley Law faculty in 1993.
-He is the co-director of the Korea Law Center and also acts as faculty director for the California Constitution Center and the Program in Public Law and Governance.
-He is the author most recently of Point of Attack: Preventive War, International Law, and Global Welfare (Oxford University Press, 2014).
+Professor Yoo is the Emanuel Heller Professor of Law and director of the Korea Law Center, the California Constitution Center, and the Law School’s Program in Public Law and Policy.
+His most recent books are Striking Power: How Cyber, Robots, and Space Weapons Change the Rules for War (Encounter 2017) (with Jeremy Rabkin) and Point of Attack: Preventive War, International Law, and Global Welfare (Oxford University Press, 2014).

 Professor Yoo received his B.A., summa cum laude, in American history from Harvard University.
 Between college and law school, he worked as a newspaper reporter in Washington, D.C.
 He received his J.D. from Yale Law School, where he was an articles editor of the Yale Law Journal.